+High-Fidelity Simulation

-High-Fidelity Simulation High-fidelity (Hi-Fi) simulation is a healthcare education methodology that involves the use of sophisticated life-like manikins in realistic patient environments (types of simulation).
-The top used scenarios in Hi-Fi simulations are: - Hypo and hyperglycaemia - · Deteriorating patient - Respiratory: distress, arrest, and pulmonary embolism - · End of Life: the dying patient - Cardiovascular: myocardial infarction and cardiac arrest - · Sepsis and multiple organ dysfunction syndrome - Fluid volume deficit: electrolyte imbalance of geriatric patients - · Congestive heart failure exacerbation - Shock: anaphylactic, cardiogenic, neurogenic Standardised Patients Standardised patients (SPs) are used for exams like OSCE.
+High-fidelity (Hi-Fi) simulation is a healthcare education methodology that involves the use of sophisticated life-like manikins in realistic patient environments (types of simulation).
+The top used scenarios in Hi-Fi simulations are:

+- · Hypo and hyperglycaemia - Deteriorating patient - Respiratory: distress, arrest, and pulmonary embolism - · End of Life: the dying patient - Cardiovascular: myocardial infarction and cardiac arrest - · Sepsis and multiple organ dysfunction syndrome - Fluid volume deficit: electrolyte imbalance of geriatric patients - · Congestive heart failure exacerbation - Shock: anaphylactic, cardiogenic, neurogenic

+Standardised Patients

+Standardised patients (SPs) are used for exams like OSCE.
 They follow strict and uniform guidelines to ensure consistency for trainees.
 This includes opening statements, answers and emotions (ASPE 2018).
 For communication training, SPs are more flexible and interactive.
-They can use their own biography and
+They can use their own

-Advantages of Virtual Reality Disadvantages of Virtual Reality Location: Not limited by geographic location Time: Allows for synchronous and asynchronous learning Possible cognitive overload Depending on the conception/implementation of the learning unit, the impressions in VR can be overwhelming for participants Accessibility: Users can practice in VR from anywhere Personnel: VR simulation is less human resource-intensive Simulator Sickness Some VR participants report nausea, dizziness and disorientation Assessment: Allows for a unique first-person perspective in assessments Software: VR software can be updated and changed easily No uniform standards There are currently no uniform standards Once you've decided on one system, you can't easily switch to another Diversity: VR allows for diversity in the simulated environment Learning Environment: Environment, equipment and ergonomics can be customised Confinedness of the glasses Some participants stumble or fall because they are no longer aware of the reality around them or they are confused by the VR Table 1: Pros and Cons of Virtual Reality improvise.
+Possible cognitive overload Depending on the conception/implementation of the learning unit, the impressions in VR can be everwhelming for participants Simulator Sickness Some VR participants report nausea, dizziness and disorientation No uniform standards There are currently no uniform standards Once you've decided on one system, you can't easily switch to another Confinedness of the glasses Some participants stumble or fall because they are no longer aware of the reality around them or hey are confused by the VR No.

+Table 1: Pros and Cons of Virtual Reality

+biography and improvise.
 They also give feedback to trainees after the training (Schlegel 2015).

+AR/VR-Simulation

-AR/VR-Simulation Augmented reality (AR) adds virtual content to the real world.
+Augmented reality (AR) adds virtual content to the real world.
 Users see the virtual elements as part of the real space.
 AR can also use other senses besides vision.
 Virtual reality (VR) creates a simulated experience that can be similar or different from reality.
 VR helps users empathise with others and understand their conditions, such as Alzheimer's.

 Gamified Simulation

 A gamified simulation is a learning method that combines elements of games and simulations to increase the motivation, engagement and feedback of the learners.
 In nursing education, a gamified simulation can help improve the clinical skills, critical thinking and decision-making of the students.
 A gamified simulation in healthcare can take various forms, such as virtual patients, interactive scenarios or digital games.
 The key dimensions of educational games are explained in Table 2.

-Advantages and Chances of Simulation Simulation is a technique that mimics real-life scenarios using tools and technologies.
+Advantages and Chances of Simulation

+Simulation is a technique that mimics real-life scenarios using tools and technologies.
 It has many benefits and opportunities for nursing and patient education.
+For example:

-For example: - Improved patient safety: to reduce the risk of medical errors and improve patient outcomes. - Enhanced training: provides healthcare professionals with a safe and controlled environment to practice their skills, gain experience, and improve their confidence and competence. - Cost-effective: simulation can be a cost-effective way to train healthcare. professionals, as it eliminates the need for expensive equipment and supplies. - Research opportunities: to be used to research new treatments, procedures, and technologies. - Improved communication: helps healthcare professionals to improve their communication skills and to improve teamwork and collaboration among healthcare professionals.
-Simulation in patient education is another area where it has several advantages.
-Here are some:
+- Improved patient safety: to reduce the risk of medical errors and improve patient outcomes. - Enhanced training: provides healthcare professionals with a safe and controlled environment to practice their skills, gain experience, and improve their confidence and competence. - Cost-effective: simulation can be a cost-effective way to train healthcare. professionals, as it eliminates the need for expensive equipment and supplies. - Research opportunities: to be used to research new treatments, procedures, and technologies. - Improved communication: helps healthcare professionals to improve their communication skills and to improve teamwork and collaboration among healthcare professionals.

+Simulation in patient education is another area